 Since the indicator is a part of technical analysis, you might want to read this introduction to technical analysis itself.

-That’s why the Navexa portfolio tracker tracks your stocks, ETFs, cryptocurrencies and unlisted investments in one account.
+The Navexa portfolio tracker tracks stocks, ETFs, cryptocurrencies and unlisted investments together in one account.

-With a Navexa account, you’ll receive weekly and monthly email updates on how your portfolio is performing, plus access to powerful automated tax reporting tools that make recording and reporting your capital gains and investment income quick and easy.
+With a Navexa account, you’ll receive weekly and monthly email updates on how your portfolio is performing, plus powerful tax reporting tools that make recording and reporting your investment taxes quick and easy.

 You can access charts of your individual holdings and your portfolio as a whole.
-So if you’re using the zig zag, you could apply it to your entire portfolio to identify historical trends and swings.
+If you’re using the zig zag, you could apply it to your entire portfolio to identify historical trends and swings.

-Plus, you can use our suite of reporting tools to drill down on your portfolio diversification, contributions and more — giving you a greater depth of insight into how your investments are performing together and relative to each other.
+Plus, you can drill down on your portfolio diversification, contributions and more — giving you a greater depth of insight into how your investments are performing together and relative to each other.

 Whether you’re using the indicator as part of a trend following, swing trading or day trading strategy, having access to quality charting and data on your investment and portfolio performance is crucial.